Collation and Unicode support

 The Unicode Consortium allocates to each character a unique code point, which is a value in the range 000000–10FFFF.
 The most frequently used characters have code point values in the range 000000–00FFFF (65,536 characters) which fit into an 8-bit or 16-bit word in memory and on-disk.
 This range is usually designated as the Basic Multilingual Plane (BMP).

 But the Unicode Consortium has established 16 additional "planes" of characters, each the same size as the BMP.
 This definition allows Unicode the potential to represent 1,114,112 characters (that is, 216 * 17 characters) within the code point range 000000–10FFFF.
-Characters with code point values larger than 00FFFF require two to four consecutive 8-bit words (UTF-8), or two consecutive 16-bit words (UTF-16).
+Characters with code point value larger than 00FFFF require two to four consecutive 8-bit words (UTF-8), or two consecutive 16-bit words (UTF-16).
 These characters located beyond the BMP are called supplementary characters, and the additional consecutive 8-bit or 16-bit words are called surrogate pairs.
-For more information about supplementary characters, surrogates, and surrogate pairs, refer to the Unicode Standard.
+For more information about supplementary characters, surrogates, and surrogate pairs, see the Unicode Standard.

 SQL Server provides data types such as nchar and nvarchar to store Unicode data in the BMP range (000000–00FFFF), which the Database Engine encodes using UCS-2.